gsidsid/SoftSysCHorses/reports/final.md

   sem_t mutex;
   ...
   for (int i = 0; i < NTHREADS; ++i) {
-    sem_wait(thread_args.mutex);
+    // Lock the semaphore until the the threade knows which portion
+    // of the points it is working with sem_wait(thread_args.mutex);
     thread_args.part_ = i;
     rc = pthread_create(threads + thread_args.part_, NULL,